-- All forms of bias including race, religion, ethnicity, gender, disability, national origin, veteran status, and creed as demonstrated through verbal and/or written communication and/or physical acts. - Sexual harassment including creating a hostile work environment and coercing an individual to perform sexual favors in return for favor. - All types of proven dishonesty, including cheating on tests or exams, plagiarism, knowingly furnishing false information to the institution, forgery, and alteration of institution documents with the intent to commit fraud. - Intentional disruption or obstruction of teaching, administration, disciplinary proceedings, student clinic or other school related activities. - •Use of disrespectful language toward other students, staff, or the public. - •Threats of physical violence or violence of any kind. - Theft or damage to the school premises or damage to the property of a member of the school community on the school premises. - Students acts of criminal behavior that place any person in imminent danger are prohibited on all school grounds or off-site school related events. - Violation of a law on school premises.
-This includes, but not limited to, the use of alcoholic beverages or controlled substances. - Violation of published school policies. - There is to be no audio/video recordings of class unless authorized by the instructor.
-These recordings should only be to document, or record, the lecture being presented, or bodywork being demonstrated, and only for study purposes.
+- All forms of bias including race, religion, ethnicity, gender, disability, national origin, veteran status, and creed as demonstrated through verbal and/or written communication and/or physical acts. - Sexual harassment including creating a hostile work environment and coercing an individual to perform sexual favors in return for favor.

+- All types of proven dishonesty, including cheating on tests or exams, plagiarism, knowingly furnishing false information to the institution, forgery, and alteration of institution documents with the intent to commit fraud. - Intentional disruption or obstruction of teaching, administration, disciplinary proceedings, student clinic or other school related activities. - Theft or damage to the school premises or damage to the property of a member of the school community on the school premises. - Students acts of criminal behavior that place any person in imminent danger are prohibited on all school grounds or off-site school related events. - Violation of a law on school premises.
+This includes, but not limited to, the use of alcoholic beverages or controlled substances. - Violation of published school policies.